thoughtbot/clearance/README.md

 work.
 If you are currently using the SHA1 strategy (the previous default), and want to transparently switch to BCrypt, use the [BCryptMigrationFromSHA1 strategy](https://github.com/thoughtbot/clearance/blob/master/lib/clearance/password_strategies/bcrypt_migration_from_sha1.rb).

-Once you have an API-compliant module, load it with:

-    Clearance.configure do |config|
-      config.password_strategy = MyPasswordStrategy
-    end

 For example:

     # default